 When converting a cupcake recipe to make mini cupcakes, you will end up with three times as many minis.

 If your cupcake recipe makes 12 cupcakes, you’ll have 36 minis.
 If your cupcake recipe makes 24 cupcakes, you’ll have 72 minis.

 How to Fill Cupcake Liners

-Regardless of the size you are making, there are several ways to fill mini cupcake liners.
+Regardless of the size you are making, there are several ways to fill cupcake liners.

-- Use a small disher (basically an ice cream scoop with a lever).
+- Disher Scoop.
+Basically, this is an ice cream scoop with a lever.
 I suggest using disher size 50 – which holds about .65 ounces.

 How High to Fill Liners

 Different recipes call for filling cupcake liners different amounts.
 The same rules that apply to regular cupcakes also apply to mini cupcakes.
 If a cupcake recipe says to fill the liner 2/3 full, do the same thing with your mini cupcakes.

 Because they are smaller, mini cupcakes take less time to bake than full-sized cupcakes.
 Typically, the baking time is somewhere between nine and fifteen minutes.

 How Much Frosting Should You Use?